Diabetes: Preventing High Blood Sugar Emergencies

 What is an Actionset?

 High blood sugar (hyperglycemia) in diabetes occurs when the sugar (glucose) level in the blood rises above normal.
-For a person who has diabetes, high blood sugar may be caused by missed diabetes medicine (insulin or pills), by eating too much food, by skipping exercise, or by illness or stress.
+For a person who has diabetes, high blood sugar may be caused by not getting insulin, missing your diabetes medicine, eating too much food, skipping exercise, or being ill or stressed.

 Unlike low blood sugar, high blood sugar usually develops slowly over hours or days.
 Blood sugar levels well above your target range may make you feel tired and thirsty.
 If your blood sugar level stays higher than your target range, your body will adjust to that level.
 If your blood sugar continues to rise, your kidneys will produce more urine and you can become dehydrated.
+Signs of dehydration include being thirstier than usual and having darker urine than usual.
 If you become severely dehydrated, you can go into a coma and possibly die.
 Over time, high blood sugar damages the eyes, heart, kidneys, blood vessels, and nerves.